doziermc/backend-gis-challenge/README.md

 Prerequisites:
 - python 3.10 installed and set as your active python version
-- `virtualenv` and `requests` installed
+- docker and `requests` installed, if running containerized version
-- docker installed, if running containerized version
+- `virtualenv` installed, if running local version

 ### docker usage (recommended)
 Use the makefile to run the app in docker.